 Using the method setCompleteRedYellowGreenDefinition, a static signal plan can be loaded.
 Since this method requires a complex data structure as argument, it is recommend to first obtain a data structure using getCompleteRedYellowGreenDefinition and then modify it

-SUMO can load multiple traffic light programs from the .net.mxl file and from additioal files.
+SUMO can load multiple traffic light programs from the .net.mxl file and from additional files.
 Using the traci function setProgram, a script can switch between them.